The Vermont Statutes Online

 (i) authorize the expenditure of all Town monies and may:

-(II) fix the compensation of all officers, appointees, and municipal employees except as otherwise provided in this chapter;
+(II) fix the compensation of all officers, appointees, and municipal employees except as otherwise provided in this charter;

 (ii) inquire into the conduct of any officer, appointee, commission, or department and investigate any and all Town affairs.

-(1) shall perform all duties and responsibilities prescribed by this chapter and the State of Vermont;
+(1) shall perform all duties and responsibilities prescribed by this charter and the State of Vermont;

 (2) shall follow Robert's Rules of Order, Newly Revised (RONR) in deliberations and conduct of all meetings;